gregschmit/rails-rest-framework/docs/_guide/2_controllers.md

 ```

 By default, all columns and associations are included in the controller's `fields`, which can be
 helpful when developing an administrative API.
-For most APIs, however, `fields` should always be
+For most APIs, however, `fields` should be explicitly
-explicitly defined.
-See [Specifying the Fields](#specifying-the-fields) for more
+defined.
+See [Specifying the Fields](#specifying-the-fields) for more information.
-information.

 ### Defining the Model